CASFRI/CASFRI/conversion/README.md

   * If source FRI has multiple files, the script should append them all into the same target table in PostgreSQL
 * One script and target table per photo year shapefile when present
 * Must add a new column containing the source filename during loading
-* Must add spatial index when loading into PostgreSQL (using ogrinfo?).
+* Must add spatial index when loading into PostgreSQL
 * Must covert projection to Canada Albers Equal Area Conic
   * SRID in PostgreSQL is set to 900914 after transforming.
 This is because our prj isn't recognized by PostGIS. **Check that CASFRI v4 also gets this SRID.**

 ## Bash
 * Scripts should be written in Bash so they are useable on clients Linux systems